 If not, then what is one thing you could do today to shift, or to explore the possibility of shifting?

 You don’t need to know the whole process to get started, just take one step at a time.

 I’d love to help.

-Two suggestions for first steps: download the free The First Five Steps to a Career You Love worksheet (link below) and click here to join the waitlist to be notified when I re-open the THRIVE membership in late-August.
+Two suggestions for first steps: download the free The First Five Steps to a Career You Love worksheet (link below) and click here to join the waitlist to be notified when the THRIVE membership re-opens.